Academic and Student Services, Offices, and Activities

 970.248.1318

-Childcare is available year-round for children of Colorado Mesa University students, faculty, and staff, plus community, in that priority order, on a first-come-first-serve basis.
-Mini Mavs serves infants six weeks old up to three years of age.
-Little Mavs serves children ages two through six years.
-For further information, visit our website or email us at cmulittlemavs@coloradomesa.edu.
+Childcare is available year-round for children of Colorado Mesa University students, faculty, and staff, plus community, in that order of priority, on a first-come, first-served basis.
+Mini Mavs serves infants six weeks old up to three years of age, while Little Mavs serves children aged one through six years.
+Additionally, a summer camp is available for children ages 6-12 years of age.
+For further information, visit the Little Mavericks website or email cmulittlemavs@coloradomesa.edu.

 MAVcard Student ID